Stochastic Control Approach to Reputation Games

 \section{The Model}

-A long-lived player (Player 1) plays a repeated stage game with a sequence of different short-lived players (each of whom is referred as Player 2).
+A long-lived player (Player 1) plays a repeated stage game with a sequence of different short-lived players (each of whom is referred to as Player 2).

+{\bf The stage game.} The stage game is a \textit{sequential-move} game: Player 1 moves first; when action $a^1$ is chosen by Player 1 in the stage game; a \textbf{public} signal $s^2 \in \mathbb{S}^2$ is observed by Player 2 which is drawn according to the probability distribution $\rho^2(.|a^1) \in \Delta(\mathbb{S}^2)$.
+Player 2, observing this public signal (and all preceding public signals), moves second.
+At the end of the stage game, Player 1 observes a \textbf{private} signal $s^1 \in \mathbb{S}^1$ which depends on actions of both players in the stage game and is drawn according to the probability distribution $\rho^1(.|(a^1, a^2))$.
+That is, the stage game can be considered as a Stackelberg game with imperfect monitoring where Player 1 is the leader and Player 2 is the follower.
 Action sets of Player 1 and Player 2 in the stage game are assumed to be finite and denoted by $\mathbb{A}^1$ and $\mathbb{A}^2$, respectively.

-There is incomplete information regarding the type of the long-lived Player 1.
-The set of all possible types of Player 1 is given by $\Omega=\{\w^n\} \cup \hat{\Omega}$ where $\w^n$ is the strategic type (often referred as normal type as well) and $\hat{\Omega}$ is a finite set of commitment types.
-Each type $\hat{\w} \in \hat{\Omega}$ is a simple type committed to playing the corresponding (possibly mixed) action $\hat{\omega} \in \Delta(\mathbb{A}^1)$ at every stage of the interaction independent of the history of the play.\footnote{$\Delta(\mathbb{A}^i)$ denotes the set of all probability measures on $\mathbb{A}^i$ for both $i=1,2$.} The {\it common knowledge} initial prior over Player 1's types, $\mu_0 \in \Delta(\Omega)$, is assumed to have full support.

-The stage game is a \textit{sequential-move} game: Player 1 moves first; when action $a^1$ is chosen by Player 1 in the stage game; a \textbf{public} signal $z^2 \in \mathbb{Z}^2$ is observed by Player 2 which is drawn according to the probability distribution $\rho^2(.|a^1) \in \Delta(\mathbb{Z}^2)$.
-Player 2, observing this public signal (and all preceding ones), moves second.
-At the end of the stage game, Player 1 observes a \textbf{private} signal $z^1 \in \mathbb{Z}^1$ which depends on actions of both players and is drawn according to the probability distribution $\rho^1(.|(a^1, a^2))$.
-Both the set of Player 1's all possible private signals, $\mathbb{Z}^1$, and the set of (Player 2s') all possible public signals, $\mathbb{Z}^2$, are assumed to be finite.
+We also assume that the set of Player 1's all possible private signals, denoted by $\mathbb{S}^1$, and the set of (Player 2s') all possible public signals, denoted by $\mathbb{S}^2$, are finite.